getify/foi-lang/README.md

 Above, the `| + 6 |` creates a partially applied (operator) function, which is then provided a second argument `12` in the outer `| ..
 12 |` expression.

+Another advantage of this form is that it allows n-ary operators, where typically operators would be limited to unary (single operand) or binary (two operands).
+The `=>` flow (composition) operator and the `~` Tuple range operator are examples.

 An evaluation-expression `| .. |` expects the first element to be a function (or operator), followed optionally by whitespace.
 Any subsequent elements are treated as the parameter list (internally comma-separated), hence `| + 6, 12 |` in the earlier snippet.

+### Defining Variables

 To define variables, use the `def` keyword (not an operator/function).
 To block-scope one or more definitions, use the `def (..) { .. }` block form.
 All definitions need a value, but you can use the `empty` value if there's no other value to specify: